 It's best to think of email marketing like any other marketing method, except for the use of paper, printer, and ink.
 An email contains what is usually mailed or can be sent as postcards to announce a new item, a new upcoming sale, or even give coupons to valued customers.
 The path they take is to get the email addresses of existing customers and potential customers.
 The best way to do this is to have an opt-in form on your website.
 For instance, a call-to-action box that allows customers or prospects to sign up for email offers.
 This will allow you to legally obtain and use the email address to send email marketing materials via your email marketing tool

 Some companies offer mass email lists.
 There are risks in this that should be discussed.
 You should understand that you can only send emails to those to who have granted you permission to send this email.
 Therefore, buying email addresses is not always the best way to go.
 Note that the United States has the CAN-SPAM Act, enacted in 2003, which makes clear what companies can and cannot do in email marketing.

 When sending email marketing materials, there are a few rules to bear in mind:

 a) Always make sure that your subject line conveys what you are writing and is not in any way misleading or false.

-b) Also make sure to tag "From and to" are correctly labeled, also make sure that your name or the name of your company is on the mail so that readers can tell who sent the email.
+b) Also make sure the tag "From and to" are correctly labeled.
+Ensure that your name or the name of your company is on the mail so that readers can tell who sent the email.

 c) At the end of the email there should be a link to unsubscribe.
 You should give your readers the option to stop receiving marketing emails if they choose.